Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 Along the way of making my website I discovered that some features I made in my wireframe were not functional or difficult to create.

 So my website has not become exactly like the wireframe I created.
-These features have changed:
+The features that has changed are explained here:

 * [Homepage wireframe][1a] The navigation bar is only found on the homepage and does not scroll down because of the parallax feature.
 It does not look nice, so I let it stick on top.
 That's why I created a bottom-to-top arrow, so it is possible to directly go back to the navigation bar.
-* [About wireframe][1b] The image of myself is seen on the Homepage and not in the About section
+* [About wireframe][1b] The image of myself is seen on the Homepage and not in the About section anymore.
 * [Work wireframe][1c] I added a Github Icon to click on, which directs you to my projects on my github page
 * [Skills wireframe][1d] I made use of the bootstrap progress bar instead of the round circles I originally wanted
-* [Contact wireframe][1e] In the Contact section I originally wanted to add a picture of myself, but instead I put the image of myself in between the work and skills section
+* [Contact wireframe][1e] In the Contact section I originally wanted to add a picture of myself, but instead I put the image of myself in between the Work and Skills section

 **Surface**

 * I chose for the opacity css property for my background images, because of the more sophisticated look.
-* My website is in the colors: #
+* My website made use of the colors: ##383838, white, black and rgb(74, 133, 74).

 **Technologies**